nietras/nietras.github.io/_posts/2021-01-25-onnxruntime.md

 of PTX and the real practicalities around that.

-Unfortunately, that is a common issue with GPUs and binaries for them not being practically "forwards compatible".
+Unfortunately, that is a common issue with GPUs and binaries for them not being "forwards compatible" in any practically working way.
 It's not like CPUs, where you can often run a 20 year old Windows executable on the latest x86 CPU and Windows version without issue.
+Incl. even 16-bit applications. 😀

 Hence, this blog post details how to build [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Windows 10 64-bit using Visual Studio 2019 >=16.8 with currently available libraries